bertsky/workflow-configuration/README.md

 To make writing (and reading) configurations as simple as possible, they are expressed as rules operating on METS file groups (i.e. workspace-local).
 For convenience, the most common recipe pattern involving only 1 input and 1 output file group via some OCR-D CLI is available via static pattern rule, which merely takes the target-specific variables `TOOL` (the CLI executable) and optionally `PARAMS` (a JSON-formatted list of parameter assignments) or `OPTIONS` (a white-space separated list of parameter assignments).
 Custom rules are possible as well.
 If the makefile does not start with the overall target, it must specify its `.DEFAULT_GOAL`, so callers can run without knowledge of the target names.

-Rules that are not configuration-specific (like the static pattern rule) are all shared by including a common `Makefile` at the end of configuration makefiles.
-That file has 2 sets of rules:
+Rules that are not configuration-specific (like the static pattern rule) are all shared by including a common `Makefile` at the end of configuration makefiles (which gets copied from `workflow.mk` at install time).

-- a top-level set operating in the target directory (possibly in parallel), targets are the available workspaces, and the global default goal `all`,
+`make` always operates on the level of the workspace directory (i.e. only one at a time), where targets are fileGrps and the default goal is the maximum fileGrp.
-- a low-level set operating in the workspace directory (always sequentially), targets are the configured file groups, including the local default goal.

-The former calls the latter recursively for each workspace.
+For running entire collections of workspaces (possibly in parallel), recursive `make` has been abandoned in favour of the `parallel`-based `bash` script `ocrd-make`.
+Its command-line interface _looks_ like `make`, but the targets are workspaces and the default goal is `all` (which recursively `find`s all workspaces).

 #### GPU vs CPU parallelism